 While his precise motivations for this remake are impossible to surmise, it seems unlikely that recording quality was one of them.
 A little more polish and the original “Something in the Water” could have passed for a studio take, with its three distinct keyboard parts layered like gauze over elastic bass and pistonlike Linn LM-1.
-The most prominent of those parts–an angular hook resembling the sound of numbers being dialed on a touch-tone phone–sounds like a more melodic mutation of the synth line from another home studio creation, “Annie Christian.”
-But where that song’s cold, technologically detached arrangement had extended to Prince’s robotic vocals, here he plays off against the science-fiction musical tropes with an organically soulful melody and acoustic jazz piano.
+The most prominent of those parts–an angular OB-SX hook resembling the sound of numbers being dialed on a touch-tone phone–sounds like a more melodic mutation of the synth line from another home studio creation, “Annie Christian.”
+But where that song’s cold, technologically detached arrangement had extended to Prince’s robotic vocals, here he plays off against the science-fiction tropes with an organically soulful melody and jazzy acoustic piano.

-This literally cyborgian aesthetic has led some to detect the influence of Ridley Scott’s Blade Runner in the song–both for its themes of synthetic androids experiencing human emotions and for its soundtrack by Greek musician Vangelis, who similarly blended cutting-edge electronics with more traditionally noir-ish jazz motifs.
+This literally cyborgian aesthetic has led some to detect the influence of Ridley Scott’s Blade Runner in the song–both for its themes of synthetic androids experiencing human emotions and for its score by Greek musician Vangelis, who similarly blended cutting-edge electronics with more traditionally noir-ish jazz motifs.
 But Blade Runner didn’t premiere in theaters until June 25, a solid two months after both the original “Something in the Water” and its remake.
 Most likely, then, the resonances between the two works are coincidental: Prince and Vangelis both drawing from the same well of alienated postmodernity as contemporary synthpop artists like Gary Numan and the Human League.

 Of course, Prince had plenty of his own alienated postmodernity to draw from, as well.
 Like “How Come U Don’t Call Me Anymore?”, “Something in the Water” seemingly cuts to the core of the heartbreak and fear of abandonment that were among his most favored lyrical themes.
 But unlike that song, which filtered its underlying resentment through a singalong-ready chorus, this one lets it simmer to the surface with lyrics that probe the wound of his character’s bruised ego.
 “Some people tell me I got great legs,” he sings, “Can’t figure out why U make me beg… U think you’re special[,] well so do I / Why do special women make me cry[?]”
 The refrain, a simple repetition of the words “does not compute” (and the grammatically-confusing variation, “don’t not compute”), forms a call-and-response with each line as Prince vacillates between shoring up his own self-esteem and lashing out against the mean mistreater who neglects him.